 According to Statistics Canada, there are labour shortages in many sectors in Canada, but none more so than in the construction sector, which includes plumbing and HVAC installation and maintenance.
 Based on their data, recruiting skilled workers is a challenge for 49.5% of companies in the construction sector compared to 36.9% of all businesses.

 This can be, at least in part, explained by the falling number of apprenticeships within the skilled trades.
 In 2020, the number of new registrations for apprenticeships fell by 37%.
-This includes apprenticeships within the plumbing and HVAC sector as well as in the carpentry and electrical sectors.
+This includes apprenticeships within the plumbing and HVAC sectors as well as in the carpentry and electrical sectors.
 At the same time, the number of job vacancies in the construction industry has risen sharply.
 Between March 2021 and March 2022, the number of vacancies rose to 60.5%.

 Challenges to the HVAC Industry in Canada